Improving Maternal Health at Kamuli

 Refurbishing and extending the maternity ward and old operating theatre

-The building work was finaly completed in November 2014 - see the slideshow at the top of this page and download Dr Jim's latest newsletter.
+The building work was finaly completed in November 2014 - see the slideshow at the top of this page. and download Jim's newsletter.
 The strong partnerships formed bode well for a bright and sustainable future for the hospital and maternal healthcare in the area.